 Located at the Delgado Jefferson Site in Metairie is the Advanced Manufacturing Center of Workforce Excellence, which provides a fully equipped laboratory with Integrated Systems Technology (IST) that combines hands-on skills training with curriculum, as well as industry-based certifications, simulated and virtual training and online multimedia access.
 This Center of Excellence is among the first of its kind in Louisiana.

-Precision Machining classes are held at the Jefferson Site.
+Precision Machining classes are held at the River City Site.

 Machinists can work in a number of areas including medical and biotechnology manufactories, prototype and tool-making manufactories, parts-production and parts repair facilities, or as machine shop operators.

 The average salary for a machinist in Louisiana is $23.80 per hour/$49,502 per year (LA Workforce Commission, Occupational Wage Data, 2016).

 It takes approximately 9 months to complete the Precision Machining program.